 Grab a drink, put your feet up and watch us work away on this Balayage painted furniture piece!

-If you have time for one more furniture makeover, this Restoration Hardware Inspired Dresser Makeover might catch your eye!
-We hope you've been inspired to try something new this week!
+If you have time for one more furniture makeover, this Restoration Hardware Inspired Dresser Makeover will catch your eye!

 If you enjoyed this tutorial and furniture makeover, we would love it if you'd share it on Pinterest or Facebook!